Hand Sports Injuries

 Sports Physio Tips for the Holiday Season

 If 2021 has taught us anything, it’s that we all need a well-deserved break this holiday season.
 Whether you’re traveling interstate or staying close to home to celebrate the end of year, we know that you’ll likely wind down from sport and consistent physical activity during this time.
+So here are our tips to follow this holiday season, that’ll help prevent you from sustaining any injuries on your return to normal activity next year.

 #1: Keep some form of physical activity

+Sure, maintaining a consistent level of physical activity during this period is hard; you’re not in your normal routine, you’ll likely have many events on, and you might not be close to home or to where you normally train.
+But it’s important to attempt to keep some form of physical activity going, even if it’s less than before.
 If you were training heavily or playing sports a few times per week prior to the holiday season, even just being active 1 – 2 times a week will minimise injury on your return to sport following the new year period.
 Why?
 Because it’s usually the big jump from zero to 100 (in this case, over 3 – 4 sessions a week of activity) that can lead to sudden injury, as your body has adapted to your lower exercise load.

 #2: Stick to your program